 General and conscious sedation can have lingering effects that make it unsafe to drive until they wear off.
 Plan to have someone wait during the procedure so that you get home safe.

 Patients often like to squeeze dental appointments in during their workday.
 This works for treatments such as tooth whitening but an extraction is different.
 This procedure puts stress on your body that requires time to recover from.

 You might also have some bleeding and swelling that occurs during the first several hours after an extraction.
 If possible, go home and spend some time resting.
 You’ll give your body a jump start on healing that is noticeable the next day.

 Keep the Gauze in Place

-After a tooth extraction, there is some blood loss.
-We’ll place gauze at the extraction site to control the bleeding.
-This helps a blood clot to form that protects the bone and nerves in the socket.
+After a tooth extraction, there is some blood loss, your Tempe dentist will place gauze at the extraction site to control the bleeding.
+This helps a blood clot to form which protects the bone and nerves in the socket.

 You’ll need to leave the gauze in place for three to four hours after the procedure.
 You can replace the gauze with a fresh piece as required.

 Many people sail through their recovery with only the need for mild pain relievers such as acetaminophen.
 Others need stronger prescription pain medications or antibiotics.